withcatai/node-llama-cpp/docs/guide/function-calling.md

 When prompting a model using a [`LlamaChatSession`](../api/classes/LlamaChatSession.md), you can provide a list of functions that a model can call during generation to retrieve information or perform actions.

 For this to work, `node-llama-cpp` tells the model what functions are available and what parameters they take, and instructs it to call those as needed.
-It also ensures that the model can only call functions with the correct parameters.
+It also ensures that when the model calls a function, it always uses the correct parameters.

 Some models have built-in support for function calling, and some of them are not trained for that.